encode/django-rest-framework/docs/api-guide/requests.md

 ---

 **Note:** You may see a `WrappedAttributeError` raised when calling the `.user` or `.auth` properties.
 These errors originate from an authenticator as a standard `AttributeError`, however it's necessary that they be re-raised as a different exception type in order to prevent them from being suppressed by the outer property access.
-Python will not recognize that the `AttributeError` orginates from the authenticator and will instaed assume that the request object does not have a `.user` or `.auth` property.
+Python will not recognize that the `AttributeError` orginates from the authenticator and will instead assume that the request object does not have a `.user` or `.auth` property.
 The authenticator will need to be fixed.

 ---